What is the selfdestruct function?

-Selfdestruct is helpful when developers need to upgrade smart contracts.
+Selfdestruct was helpful when developers need to upgrade smart contracts.
 For instance, the ERC-20 framework is the standard implementation for all fungible tokens on Ethereum for the purpose of interoperability.
 Any token that does not interface with the ERC-20 standard will have difficulty interacting with other contracts.

-Developers also use the selfdestruct function to safeguard against potential security threats.
+Developers also used the selfdestruct function to safeguard against potential security threats.
 According to the same 2021 selfdestruct smart contract report, when developers find security flaws in their contracts, a selfdestruct function helps them immediately terminate the flawed contract and replace it with a secure contract.

 What are the disadvantages of using selfdestruct?